-- In Cox regression the baseline hazard is not estimated. - In poisson regression the baseline hazard is estimated as a step function, which is not biologically plausible. - By fine splitting the steps can be made small and the baseline hazard approximately continuous.
-The drawback is that it requires the estimation of a lot of parameters. - One alternative would be to use splines. - Splines are a way of modeling continuous variables in a flexible way.
+- In Cox regression the baseline hazard is not estimated. - Many parametric models make strong assumptions about the baseline which might not be plausible in many settings. - In poisson regression the baseline hazard is estimated as a step function, which is not biologically plausible. - By fine splitting, the steps can be made small and the baseline hazard approximately continuous. - Splines can be used to get a continuous function for the baseline, instead of fitting one parameter for each of the many timebands. - However, the data can become very large when splitting finely.

+- Flexible parametric models are an alternative, also using splines, but without requiring time splitting. - Splines are a way of modeling continuous variables in a flexible way.

-- Since the hazard function can have any shape, a lot of knots might be required to model it.
-Modelling on the hazard scale also requires computationally intensive numerical integration. - The flexible parametric survival model is instead using the cumulative hazard, which is an increasing function. - Parameter estimates are still interpreted as hazard ratios (if a PH model). - Easy to transform to the survival or hazard scale. - The model can be written as:
+- Modelling on the hazard scale requires computationally intensive numerical integration.
+Another potential problem is that many parameters might be needed, since the hazard function can have take any shape. - The flexible parametric survival model is instead using the cumulative hazard, which is an increasing function. - Parameter estimates are still interpreted as hazard ratios (if a PH model). - Easy to transform to the survival or hazard scale. - The model can be written as:

-$$\ln(H(t;\mathbf{x})) = s(\ln t;\boldsymbol{\gamma}0, K) + \boldsymbol{\beta}^T \mathbf{x}$$ (14)
+$$\ln(H(t;\mathbf{x})) = s(\ln t;\boldsymbol{\gamma_0},K) + \boldsymbol{\beta}^T \mathbf{x}$$ (14)